r7-labs/R7.Dnn.Templates/README.md

 DNN Platform templates addin for MonoDevelop / Xamarin Studio contains project and file templates which could be used to speedup extension development process for popular ASP.NET CMS/CMF DNN Plaform (formely DotNetNuke).
-In it's current state, there are templates for module and skinobject extensions, install packaging scripts - and will be more in the future releases.
+In it's current state, there are templates for module and skinobject extensions, install packaging and local deploy MSBuild scripts - and there will be more in the future releases!

-Addin also enables syntax highlightning of DNN manifest files (`.dnn`, `.dnn5` and `.dnn6`), NuGet specifications (`.nuspec`) and SQL dataprovider scripts (`.sqldataprovider`, `.SqlDataProvider`).
+Addin also enables syntax highlighting for DNN manifest files (`.dnn`, `.dnn5` and `.dnn6`), NuGet specifications (`.nuspec`) and SQL dataprovider scripts (`.sqldataprovider`, `.SqlDataProvider`).

-# Install from MonoDevelop addin repository (Beta channel)
+# Install from MonoDevelop addin repository

 1. Open MonoDevelop / Xamarin Studio and go to "Tools &gt; Add-in manager".
-2. Switch to "Gallery" tab, open "Web Development", select "DNN Platform Templates".
+2. Switch to "Gallery" tab, open "Web Development", select "DNN Platform Templates" (make sure that beta channel is enabled).
+3. Make sure that beta channel is enabled.
-3. Press "Install" button.
+4. Press "Install" button.
 If disabled, select addin and press "Enable".

 ![Install using addin manager](https://raw.githubusercontent.com/roman-yagodin/R7.DnnTemplates/master/images/install-addin-manager.png)